A Non-Commercial Guide to Canmore (updated Feb 24, 2008)

 Canmore has finally yuppified sufficiently to have good food...
 Unfortunately, prices have also gone ballistic compared to five years ago.

 Communitea: Downtown but one street north of main next to the dog store and just past Bella Crusta.
 Best cappucino in town, nice owners, a good "rest day" place to chill out.
-Healthy organic bowls and such, lots of moms with strollers and people using the place as an alternate office.
+Healthy organic bowls and such, lots of moms with strollers and people using the place as an alternate office (free wifi).
+They also book some surprisngly good acts.

 Summit Cafe: Good breakfast food, crowds of active people scheming about the day every morning, nice atmosphere, good morning sun deck.
 Canmore's best breakfast place.